JorjaFox/website/content/_posts-old-blog/2018-03-24-chiefs-pilot-filming.md

 Got that, CBS?

-In other <em>Chiefs</em> related news, this appears to be a cop drama and <strong>not</strong> a procedural, which is a change from how CBS has been picking shows.
+In other <em>Chiefs</em> related news, this appears to be a cop drama and **not** a procedural, which is a change from how CBS has been picking shows.
 This is a good thing.

 Jorja's character is a married Texan with a child in the current write-up, but that may change since they're apparently retooling things for her.
 Keep your fingers crossed.